-RunasAdmin is just a grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.
+RunAsAdmin.exe is the grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.

-If a limited user start an application over a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,
+If a limited user start an application by a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,

 the RunAsRob Service check its registry setting, if this is an allowed application.